 Should I Go for an Independent Adviser or a Direct Provider?

 You should go for an independent adviser rather than a direct provider.
 An independent adviser will be able to give you whole market advice.

-While unlocking equity from your home might seem the perfect answer for you, it is essential to weigh up all the pros and cons and look at the equity release alternatives available in Oct 2021 before making your final decision.
+While releasing equity from your home might seem the perfect answer for you, it’s essential to weigh up all the advantages and pitfalls before choosing if equity release is the right financial product for you.